In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Prep the seafood

-- For fish: Pat the fish dry with a paper towel; rub with 1 to 2 teaspoons oil and season generously with salt and pepper.
+- For halibut: Pat the halibut dry with a paper towel; rub with 1 to 2 teaspoons oil and season lightly with salt and pepper.

 - For shrimp: Rinse and drain the shrimp.
 Pat dry on a paper-towel-lined plate.
 Rub with 1 to 2 teaspoons oil and season lightly with salt and pepper.

-On the other end of the sheet pan [on a 2nd sheet pan], place the seafood (skin side down for the barramundi); if using shrimp, spread in an even layer.
+On the other end of the sheet pan [on a 2nd sheet pan], place the seafood; if using shrimp, spread in an even layer.

 Roast the tomatoes, olives, and seafood